yoavst/ida-ios-helper/README.md

     - Use `Ctrl+S` to jump to function by a string constant found in the code
     - Helpful comments near ranged conditions
     - Try to detect outline functions and mark them as such.
+    - Use `Ctrl+Shift+X` to find xrefs to a field inside a segment.
+This will decompile the whole segment and then search for the field.

 ## Installation